Knowing some simple whole grain recipes will inspire you eating more nutrient-dense foods full of fiber.

 Step 1: Use your breakfast as a trigger

 Step 2: Develop the routine of eating healthy homemade muesli for breakfast as often as possible.
 The following muesli recipe is one that I eat almost every morning.
 It is made quickly, has a yummy taste while being healthy and nutritious.

 Core and cut one unpeeled apple into 1/2-inch pieces.
-Add some almonds or hazelnuts, low fat yoghurt or low fat milk and 3-4 tablespoons of oatmeal.
+Add some almonds or hazelnuts, low-fat yogurt or low-fat milk (or plant milk) and 3-4 tablespoons of heart-healthy oats.
 If this is not sweet enough for you, chop one date and add it.

 Step 3: Your reward is an enhanced mood and the knowledge that you made yourself a super healthy breakfast with satiation effect till lunch.
-Eating a healthy breakfast helps in regulating blood sugar levels, which contributes to an overall good mood.
-Keeping your body nutritionally satisfied makes for a bright, optimistic mood!
+Eating a high fiber breakfast helps in regulating blood sugar levels, which contributes to an overall good mood.
+Keeping your body nutritionally satisfied supports a bright, optimistic mood!

 If that alone does not work as a reward, maybe self-talk as instant gratification does.
 You could just say “Great start” to yourself.

 Of course, if you want to reward yourself after one week of sticking to this challenge – purchasing a nice muesli bowl could do the trick too…while reminding you at the same time to stick to this smart habit.

 Check below some inspiring recipe ideas from my readers.

 - Severine eats a 1/4 cup of old fashion oats with coconut milk, cinnamon, and banana as her second breakfast.